Acing Your Homework: How to Prepare for the Upcoming Career Fair

 However, that alone is not enough to impress a recruiter.
 Look further using these websites:

-While looking at these sites, be on the lookout to understand the company’s specialty, organizational structure, culture, company history, achievements, future projects, size, and relevant news.
+While looking at these sites, learn more about the company’s specialty, organizational structure, culture, company history, achievements, future projects, size, and relevant news.
+Take note of interesting findings, points of pride, or any pieces of information that could make good conversation topics with the representative.

 3. Keep your notes handy and have questions.